 $\tau \in \R_{+}$ is the regularization parameter and the functional $i_{+}$ given by

 enforces the non-negativity constraint on the solution.
-The data-fidelity term in \eqref{eq:pr_tikhonov} corresponds to the negative log-likelihood under the Poisson noise model.
-We solve Problem \eqref{eq:pr_tikhonov} using a projected gradient descent algorithm.
-The optimal regularization parameter $\tau$, in terms of the mean square error (MSE) (with respect to the ground-truth), is chosen via a grid search.
+The data-fidelity term in \eqref{eq:pr_tikhonov} corresponds to the negative log-likelihood under the Poisson-noise model.
+We solve the problem in \eqref{eq:pr_tikhonov} using a projected-gradient-descent algorithm.
+The regularization parameter $\tau$ so that it minimizes the mean-square error (MSE) with respect to the ground-truth is chosen via grid search.

-The step-size $\eta$ for MALA is chosen such that the acceptance probability lies in the range $[0.2,0.5]$.
-We discard the first $T_b$ samples in order to allow the Markov chain to converge.
-After this burn-in period, we collect the next $T$ samples for performing inference.
+After discarding the first $T_{\mathrm{b}}$ samples (burn-in period), we collect the next $T$ samples for performing inference.
 We compute the posterior mean which corresponds to the minimum mean-square error (MMSE) estimate.
-Further, to quantify the uncertainty associated with our estimation, we also compute the pixelwise standard deviation map.
+Further, to quantify the uncertainty associated with our estimation, we also compute the pixel-wise standard-deviation map.